 Psychosexual Stages of Development

-The latent phase age period is not exactly defined, it usually begins when the child starts going to school (age 3-7) and may last up to the onset of puberty (age 8-13).
+The age period of the latent phase is not exactly defined; it usually begins when the child starts going to school (age 3-7) and may last up to the onset of puberty (age 8-13).
 The superego of the child continues to progress during this phase, and the child learns to suppress the id energies.
-As the child begins his/her school journey, their concerns shift towards building relationships with peers, hobbies, and playing games.
+As the child begins his/her school journey, their concerns shift towards building relationships with peers, developing hobbies, and playing games.
 The child develops morality, social skills, and communication skills and also begins to understand the various complex feelings of disgust, shame, and guilt.
-If the children get fixated at this stage, it may result in immature behaviour or difficulty in maintaining a good relationship with others, when they grew up.
+If the children get fixated at this stage, it may result in immature behaviour or difficulty in maintaining a good relationship with others, when they become adults.

-It is the last stage of Freud’s psychosexual development stages, and it begins from the onset of puberty, and onwards.
-This phase stays for a longer period of life.
+It is the last stage of Freud’s psychosexual development stages, and it begins from the onset of puberty and onwards.
+This phase stays for a longer period of time.
 The libido gets activated, and the focus is on the genitals in the form of adult sexuality.
 The person develops sexual interests towards the opposite sex.
 The source of gratification at this stage includes love relationships, strong bonds with the family, and successfully carrying out the responsibilities of adulthood.
-In the earlier stages, the primary focus was the self-needs, but due to ṭhe full development of ego and the super-ego at this phase, the individual’s focus shifts to the welfare of both themselves and the society.
-Maintaining a proper balance in the different areas of life is the main goal of this stage.
-Unlike younger children, individuals at this stage become able to control the id energies that involve immediately satisfying the needs and desires and take decisions based on reality and moral principles.
+In the earlier stages, the primary focus was the self-needs, but due to ṭhe full development of ego and the super-ego at this phase, the individual’s focus shifts to their own welfare and the welfare of the society as well.
+Maintaining a proper balance in different areas of life is the main goal of this stage.
+Unlike younger children, individuals at this stage become able to control the id energies that involve immediately satisfying the needs and desires, and they make decisions based on reality and moral principles.
 The genital stage disturbance may lead to the inability of an individual to focus on the more important adulthood responsibilities than focusing on their own body and other needs.
 The successful completion of all the five stages most probably leads to a kind, caring, and well-balanced personality.

 Criticisms of Freud’s Psychosexual Theory